Neighborhoods in Columbus, Ohio: Arena District

-The Arena District is a mixed-use planned development and neighborhood in Columbus, Ohio.
-The site was developed through a partnership between Nationwide Realty Investors, Ltd. (a subsidiary of Nationwide), the City of Columbus, and private investors.
-Interpretation of the boundaries of the district are evolving as the neighboring blocks around the original 75 acre site has seen additional commercial and residential development.
-Currently, the Arena District contains Nationwide Arena, for which the district is named.
+The Arena District is a mixed-use planned neighborhood in northwest Downtown Columbus, developed through a partnership between Nationwide Realty Investors (a subsidiary of Nationwide), the City of Columbus, and private investors.
+It is anchored by Nationwide Arena — home of the Columbus Blue Jackets — along with Huntington Park baseball stadium.
+The district has expanded well beyond its original 75-acre footprint as adjacent blocks have attracted additional commercial and residential development.

 Discovery District

-The Discovery District is located in the eastern part of Downtown Columbus.
-It is bordered by the Interstate 670 Innerbelt to the north, Interstate 71 to the east, Fulton Street to the south, and Fifth Street to the west.
-Within the vibrant and distinctive urban enclave are many not-for-profit and cultural institutions, including the Columbus Metropolitan Library, which has been ranked as one of the country's top urban libraries, and the Columbus Museum of Art.
-Other regional destinations include the French Topiary Gardens at the Old Deaf School Park, as well as educational institutions such as the Columbus College of Art and Design, Franklin University, Capital University Law School and Columbus State Community College.
+The Discovery District occupies the eastern part of Downtown Columbus, bordered by the I-670 Innerbelt to the north, I-71 to the east, Fulton Street to the south, and Fifth Street to the west.
+It is home to the Columbus Metropolitan Library, the Columbus Museum of Art, the French Topiary Gardens at Old Deaf School Park, and several institutions of higher education including Columbus College of Art and Design, Franklin University, and Columbus State Community College.